censorship-no/ceno-docs/user-manual/en/intro/qsg.md

 ## How to get started

-You will need an Android phone:
+You will need an Android device:

  1. Install the CENO Browser from [Google Play][ceno-gplay], [GitHub][ceno-gh] or [Paskoocheh][ceno-pask].  *No special permissions are needed*.
  2. Run it and press *NEXT* on introductory screens, then press *START BROWSING*.